 THE MAKING OF A PORTRAIT OF AN ARCHITECT

-The call came in while I was enjoying some quiet time on my front porch, sorting through images from a recent portrait photography session.
+The call came in while I was enjoying a rare period of quiet, on my front porch.
+I was sorting through images from a recent portrait photography session in Washington, DC.

-I love that porch.
-Looking back, it was likely the reason we built the house.
+Looking back, it was probably the reason we built the house.
 Spanning nearly the entire width of the facade’ of our Arts + Crafts style home, it’s a simple porch, framed in crisp white trim boards with a flagstone floor.
-It’s defined by white pyramidal columns and a white Shaker style railing.
-Set against the pale yellow clapboard that wraps the house, it provides a warm and inviting main entry into the house.
+Defined by white pyramidal columns and a white Shaker style railing and. set against the pale yellow clapboard that wraps the house, it provides a warm and inviting main entry into our home.
 With wide open views of the 280 acres of protected wetlands that border our land, it offers a quiet retreat.
 I retreat there as often I can.

 Back to the call.

 It was Mark Yoo, an architect in Washington, DC.
 He had been referred to me by a friend, an architect.
 He liked my portrait work and thought I may just be the right portrait photographer for what he wanted.
 Mark was building a new website and creating a new brand.
 He wanted a new portrait, a new image, a new look.
 A portrait that would match his vision of his work and his new brand.
 He wasn’t a fan of the portrait experience, though.
 His last ‘professional’ portrait session had not been good.

 That portrait was professionally done.
 Studio setting, studio lighting, black backdrop.
 You know the drill.
 The result was a typical generic headshot.
 It had all the charm of a marketing promo for a DJ.

 For the next 20 minutes, Mark talked about architecture and his work.
 He spoke of his vision, of his new brand and the look he wanted me to bring to this new portrait of him.